elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- A monkey, I am a monkey who can bring with a grimace
+- A monkey, I am a monkey who with his grimaces brings
 - layovers of dust puddles, despair, famine
 - vengeance returned, nuclear distress, unspeakable devotions
 - and I ask you